zhaohuanqdcn/tp/docs/UserGuide.md

 ```
 Deleted Person: Kelly Low Phone: 98765432 Email: kelly@example.com Company: ABC Holdings Pte.
 Ltd Address: John street, block 123, #01-01 Tags:  Company roles:
 ```
-Deletes the first contact in the currently displayed contact list.

 #### 4.1.6 Clearing all contacts: `clearcontact`

-Clears all contacts from the address book.
-Anything following the `clearcontact` keyword will be ignored by the application.
+*done by: Zhao Huan*

+Clears all contacts from the address book to start fresh using `clearcontact`.
+This command is convenient to clear all entries after playing around with different features.

 Format: `clearcontact`